Windsor, Missouri

-Windsor is a city in Henry and Pettis counties, Missouri, United States.
+Windsor is a city in Henry and Pettis counties in Missouri, United States.
 The population was 2,901 at the 2010 census.

 History

 Windsor was laid out in 1855, and originally known as Belmont.
 Its name was changed to Windsor in 1859, after Windsor Castle, in England.
 A post office called Windsor has been in operation since 1850.

 Geography

 The city is located in northeast Henry County and extends to the northeast into the southwest corner of Pettis County.
 It is at the intersection of Missouri routes 52 and 2.
 Clinton is 16 miles to the southwest, Warrensburg is about 18 miles to the northwest and Sedalia is approximately 18 miles to the northeast.
 The east fork of Tebo Creek flows past the west side of the city.

 According to the United States Census Bureau, the city has a total area of 2.45 sqmi, of which 2.42 sqmi is land and 0.03 sqmi is water.